-Bahia, Brazil: Afro-Feminism, Dance, and Brazil is a six-week cultural experience rooted in social justice and black feminist pedagogy exploring the power of dance and performance with a particular focus on Afro-Brazilian dances, songs and rhythms for the Orixas, and Capoeira of the Candomble tradition.
+Bahia, Brazil: Afro-Feminism, Creative Process, and Brazil is a six-week cultural experience rooted in social justice and black feminist pedagogy exploring the power of dance and performance with a particular focus on Afro-Brazilian dances, songs and rhythms for the Orixas, and Capoeira of the Candomble tradition.

 The course is designed to support students in strengthening socially engaged artistic practices and strategies for social change across national borders, and for students of all levels of dance/performance to learn and engage with the complexities of race and racism in Brazil through interactive workshops, lectures, and journal writing.
 No previous dance performance or language experience is required.